 Please submit your ORMA priority events, suggestions, achievements, questions, and proposals to Priorities@OurRevolutionMA.com

-Article V of the U.S. Constitution provides that both the states and Congress have the power to propose amendments on specific topics once they reach a two-thirds threshold, after which proposals must then be ratified by three-quarters (38) of the states.
+ADDITIONAL BACKGROUND INFORMATION: Article V of the U.S. Constitution provides that both the states and Congress have the power to propose amendments on specific topics once they reach a two-thirds threshold, after which proposals must then be ratified by three-quarters (38) of the states.
 Only the most populist and reasonable of proposals can survive the ratification gauntlet.
 Historically, most Constitutional Amendments came about when the American people used every tool of democracy available, including petitions, local legislation, ballot referendums, educational campaigns, resolutions calling on Congress to propose a Constitutional Amendment, and finally applications for an Article V convention to propose an Amendment.
 Four out of the last ten Amendments included a convention campaign where Congress ultimately proposed the amendment themselves to avoid usurpation.
 We’ve never had an Article V Convention because this strategy has invariably driven Congress to act.
 Resources.

 The Citizens Commission, created by 2018 Ballot under the leadership of our ally American Promise, is currently tasked with finding solutions to the problem of Big Money in Politics and advancing the 28th Amendment.
-Public forums will be held throughout MA in 2019, which could potentially shine a light on S.2163 and H.3208 and motivate our state legislators to act favorably on them.

 “We the People Amendment” (HJR 48) – proposed amendment language: